-If approved, the program and all projects permitted under the program will be subject to sand quality standards, the Standard Conditions (Appendix A), a Best Management Practices (BMP) Plan to include the individual BMPs (Appendix B), and quality and monitoring plans.
+All projects permitted under the program will be subject to sand quality standards, the Standard Conditions (Appendix A), a Best Management Practices (BMP) Plan to include the individual BMPs (Appendix B), and quality and monitoring plans.
 Additional site-specific conditions and monitoring plans may be imposed based on the permit category and information provided during the application process.